-Key Element of Dynamics: Interest Rate
+Key Elements of Dynamics: The Interest Rate

-One of the basic assumptions of Dynamic Analysis is that individuals are impatient.
-They would like to consume the goods and services that they own today, rather than saving for the future or lending to another individual.
-Individuals will lend their goods and services to others only if they are compensated for delaying their own consumption.
+Basic Assumption: Individuals are impatient; they would like to consume the goods and services that they own today, rather than saving for the future or lending to another individual.
+Individuals will lend their goods and services to others only if they are compensated (paid) for delaying their own consumption.